SM43501/PlagiarismChecker/README.md

 Stopwords Removal: Removing common words like "and", "the", etc., that do not contribute to the meaning of the text.

-Building the Machine Learning Model
+Building the Machine Learning Model<br>
 We use the Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer to transform the text data into numerical features.
 Then, we train a model using these features.
 For this example, we will use a simple logistic regression model.

 Creating the Flask Web Application